Laura C. Harris Series 2018-2019

 The Laura C. Harris Endowment, the result of a major bequest from Dr. Harris’ estate, stands as a tribute to her memory, evidence of her clear commitment to women’s achievement and reinforcement of her belief in the importance of undergraduate education.
 The objective of the Laura C. Harris Symposium is to enhance and promote the education of young women as students and as professionals and serve to promote the career opportunities and carry on the pioneering spirit of women students at Denison University.

-Learn more about the Laura C. Harris Symposium and the Women's Studies program at Denison University by visiting the program's webpage.
+Learn more about the Laura C. Harris Series and the Women's and Gender Studies program at Denison University by visiting the program's webpage.

 Denison University Libraries, 400 West Loop, Granville, Ohio 43023 Phone: 740-587-6235, email: firstname.lastname@example.org In order to view PDF documents, you will need to have the free Adobe Acrobat Reader software installed on your computer